Should You Be Doing Trap Bar Deadlifts?

 With that said, there are ways to make it either more or less hinge-like and hip-dominant.

-Keeping the shins vertical reinforces the hinge pattern, while actively flexing the knees and ankles puts you in a more vertical position resemblant to a squat.
+Keeping the shins vertical reinforces the hinge pattern, while actively flexing the knees and ankles puts you in a more vertical position which is more similar to a squat.

 Hip-dominant vs. Quad-dominant positions.

 Is one better than the other?
 It depends on what you’re after.
-That’s the beauty of the trap bar: by simply modifying the start position you can easily alter the end result.
+That’s another advantage the trap bar offers: by simply modifying the start position you can easily alter the results you’ll achieve.

 If you don’t currently train with a trap bar, consider giving it a try in addition to or instead of your regular deadlift variation.
-Trap bar deadlifts can be a great way to increase and reinforce leg drive, build muscle mass and strength, and add some training variety.
+Trap bar deadlifts can be a great way to increase and reinforce leg drive, build muscle mass and strength, and add some training variety to your program.